 After your procedure, you may receive several separate bills.
-These may come from pre-testing appointments, the anesthesiologist, the hospital, the surgical assistant and the radiology and pathology departments, if applicable.
+These may come from the LHAAMC's Pre-Anesthesia Testing (PAT) Center, the anesthesiologist, the hospital, the surgical assistant and the radiology and pathology departments, if applicable.
 Please ask your insurance company about any specific steps you need to take to get those services covered.